MAY THE ZITHERS SING MERRILY!

 This project represents our commitment to design spaces that connect heritage with people through interaction and a shared cultural experience.

-Alongside the nearly 90 instruments on display, the experience is enriched by 20 audio recordings and 3 films
+Alongside the nearly 90 instruments on display,

 CHALLENGES